A constant-time algorithm for middle levels Gray codes: The algorithm

 The first task is to compute, for the given vertex~$x$, which path~$P_\sigma(y)\, 0$ or~$\ol{\rev}(P_\sigma(y))\, 1$ the vertex~$x$ is contained in.
 With this information we can run essentially one iteration of the while-loop of the algorithm $\HamCycle$, after which we reach the first vertex of the form~$z0$ with~$z\in D_n$.

-If the last bit of~$x$ is 0, i.e., $x=z0$, then we compute $y\in D_n$ such that $z\in P_\sigma(y)$ as follows: We consider the point(s) with lowest height on the lattice path~$z$.
+To achieve this, if the last bit of~$x$ is 0, i.e., $x=z0$, then we compute $y\in D_n$ such that $z\in P_\sigma(y)$ as follows: We consider the point(s) with lowest height on the lattice path~$z$.
 If the lowest point of~$z$ is unique, then we partition~$z$ uniquely as

 for some~$d\geq 0$ and $u_1,\ldots,u_d,v_1,\ldots,v_d,w\in D$.
 In all four cases, a straightforward calculation using the definition \eqref{eq:sigma-rec} shows that